-Nathan is an assistant professor in the Department of Communication Studies and a faculty member in the Center for Communication and Health.
-Walter’s research concerns the evaluation of strategic health messages, media psychology, communication ecologies, and correction of misinformation.
+Nathan Walter (Ph.D.
+University of Southern California) is an Assistant Professor in the Department of Communication Studies at Northwestern University.
+He is Founder and Co-Director of the Center of Media Psychology and Social Influence (COM-PSI).
+Walter’s research concerns the power of strategic storytelling, correction of misinformation, and the role of emotion and affect in social influence.
 His studies have been published in a number of leading outlets, including the Journal of Communication, Communication Research, Human Communication Research, and Communication Monographs.
-His most recent work, which is supported by the FDA, focuses on novel methods to debunk tobacco-related misinformation.
-Nathan’s overarching research agenda revolves around the development of multilevel and ecological models that provide a nuanced approach to the study of communication-related phenomena.
+His most recent work, which is supported by the NIH/FDA, the Peterson Foundation, the Chicago Center for Diabetes Translation Research, and the Delaney Foundation, focuses on novel methods to debunk misinformation and change behavior.
+Walter's overarching research agenda revolves around the development of multilevel and ecological models that provide a nuanced approach to the study of communication-related phenomena.